 Let's focus on the "suspension of broadcasting in the EU by the state media Russia Today and Sputnik".

-It is Europe's first official post-BPP announcement on enforcement s in media.
-Various reactions from the big tech companies followed:
+It is Europe's first official announcement since the IPC censored media.
+This was followed by various reactions from the big technology companies:

-All of the above posts had varying reactions on our page at .
+All the above posts had various reactions on our Facebook page.
 Many of them referred ironically to "Democracy."
-The world has changed, and if you don't believe it, we should also mention that private individuals like Elon Musk, who provided Starlink for Ukraine's Internet connections, are also taking part in this war.
+The world has changed and if you do not believe it we should also mention that individuals like Elon Musk who provided Starlink for Ukraine's Internet connections are also taking part in this war.

 Of course, all of the above was revealed because we explicitly blame the perpetrator of the invasion.
 It took a war to officially announce a generalized censorship.